Azure-Samples/cognitive-services-speech-sdk/public_samples/samples/python/console/README.md

     * `YourLanguageUnderstandingSubscriptionKey`: replace with your Language Understanding service subscription key (endpoint key).
     * `YourLanguageUnderstandingServiceRegion`: replace with the region associated with your Language Understanding service subscription.
     * `YourLanguageUnderstandingAppId`: replace with the ID of a Language Understanding service application that you want to recognize intents with.
+  * The following settings apply to keyword-triggered recognition:
+    * `YourKeywordRecognitionModelFile.table`: replace with the location of your keyword recognition model file.
+    * `YourKeyword`: replace with the phrase your keyword recognition model triggers on.
   * Some samples require audio files to be present.
 Put appropriate audio files somewhere on your file system and adapt the paths in the Python source files.

 ## Run the samples